WirelessLabAtUCLA/RemoteRF-Client/README.md

 ## Prerequisites

 - **Python 3.10**: This package works in Python 3.10+.
-You can try earlier versions and they likely will work, but if not, please use 3.10+.
 If you don’t have Python installed, you can download it from the [official Python website](https://www.python.org/downloads/).

 To check your current Python version, open a terminal and run: